stepas-toliautas/enccs-instructor-training/content/about-enccs.md

 #### [Julia for High Performance Scientific Computing](https://enccs.github.io/Julia-for-HPC/)

-- Experienced practioners in other languages understand what's different/special about Julia
+- Experienced practitioners in other languages understand what's different/special about Julia
 - Become familiar with typical structure of a Julia package
 - Set up efficient workflow for developing in Julia and using the package manager
 - Learn to efficiently work with data